pcafrica/advanced_programming_2025-2026/homeworks/homework_02.md

 - Organize your implementation into subfolders and files with meaningful names.
 - Ensure a clear separation between function declarations and definitions by placing them in different files whenever possible.
-- The **2** modules implemented should be part of the same framework, e.g., by sharing namespaces, styling, and common utilities.
+- The **two** modules implemented should be part of the same framework, e.g., by sharing namespaces, styling, and common utilities.
 However, each of them should be **compilable as a standalone shared library**, allowing independent use.
 - Before submission, ensure your code's compatibility (e.g., with various compilers by testing it on platforms such as [GodBolt](https://godbolt.org/)) using the following [compilation flags](https://gcc.gnu.org/onlinedocs/gcc/Warning-Options.html):

   ```bash